BALD EAGLES AT MASONVILLE

 Masonville's adult eagles were back again in Spring 2020.
 They chose to use the same nest they built in 2019, and went on to raise two more healthy eaglets!

-The eagles have been spotted at the Cove recently (February 2021), which leads the Masonville team to believe that our eagle couple is getting ready to nest again this spring.
+In 2021 the pair returned to Masonville and created a new nest out of sight from our eagle camera.
+Away from the limelight, the adult eagles successfully raised three healthy eaglets.
 It's incredibly exciting and rewarding to see the eagles at Masonville, since it shows the quality and value of the Cove habitat for wildlife.

-We aim to bring you more pictures and videos of our feathery friends this winter and spring, so stay tuned for digital updates on the love birds!
+As the 2022 spring nesting season progresses here at Masonville the adult eagles have returned but did not produce a nest.
+The pair remains in the area and can be seen diving for fish at the Cove.
+We aim to bring you more pictures and videos of our feathery friends, so stay tuned for digital updates on the love birds!

 BALD EAGLE SPOTTING TIPS

 Some restrictions are in place at Masonville Cove to help prevent the eagles from being disturbed while they are nesting.
 You can still view the eagles from the back deck of the Education Center and from the Captain's Trail on the campus.

 The best places to view the nest are the back deck and mid-way down the Captain's Trail.
 Look toward the treeline along the Sycamore Trail.
 The nest is toward the top of the tree.
 It looks large and branchy.
 If the eagles are on the nest you may be able to see them with binoculars or a birding scope.

 The eagles won't always be on the nest, particularly early in their nesting period.
 Look for the eagles flying around the cove or perched on the limb of a tree near the water.

 You can spot the eagles by looking for large, black or brown birds with white heads.
 Eagles will stand out because of their size (they are much, much larger than most other birds that live at Masonville Cove) and their white heads.